gjbex/training-material/Python/README.md

     from Python using `f2py`, C code by using `ctype`, and C/C++ code using SWIG.
 1. `Joblib`: illustrates the use of this library for easy task parallelism
+1. `Jupyter`: A few notebooks to illustrate the Jupyter notebook GUI.
 1. `Logging`: illustration of Python's logging facilities.
 1. `Matplotlib`: a few illustrations of how to use the `pyplot` module.
 1. `Matrices`: a few timings of matrix-matrix multiplications using